Ehawk82/gScript2020/README.md

 # gScript2020
-A scripting library to be better than gScript2019
+A personal scripting library to be better than gScript2019